nwithan8/tauticord/README.md

 Please note, this is NOT ADVISED.
 Running this application as a Docker container is the only officially-supported method of running Tauticord.

+# Common Issues

+- On startup, Tauticord attempts to upload a set of custom emojis that it will use when displaying stream information ( if they do not already exist).
+Your bot will need to have the `Manage Emojis` permission in order to do this.
+    - Discord has a limit of 50 custom emojis per server.
+If you have reached this limit, you will need to remove some of your existing emojis before Tauticord can upload its own.
+    - If you do not want to remove any of your existing emojis, Tauticord will simply skip uploading its own emojis and use the default emojis that Discord provides instead.

 # Analytics

 Tauticord uses Google Analytics to collect statistics such as common errors that will help with future development.